 EA SPORTS FC already exists.
 EA has used the EASFC moniker for a decade.
 As a former employee, I have two EA SPORTS FC T-Shirts.
 I don’t think it’s a good name for a soccer/football game because it’s a singular term and too generic.

-When EA moves away from the FIFA branding, they will go in one of two directions.
+When EA moves away from the FIFA branding, it will go in one of two directions.
 Because this game will feature multiple leagues from around the world, they can’t go with something like “Premier League 2024” or “UEFA Champions League 2023-24”.
 I could see them calling their game “Global Football 2024” but that sounds too generic.

 The logical move would be to associate their game with a current or former player in the same vein as what they’ve done in the past with Tiger Woods PGA Tour.
 The question here is who they’d approach.
 Lionel Messi and Cristiano Ronaldo are the logical choices.
 My bet is on CR7 because of his affinity for doing brand deals.
 He would definitely eat up the chance to have something like “Cristiano Ronaldo Global Football 2024” on store shelves.